bjdawson23/ml_classification_branton/peer_review.md

 **Key Takeaways for Author:**

+Positive Feedback

 1. The systematic approach to algorithm comparison is exemplary
 2. Feature engineering shows good domain knowledge

+Constructive Feedback

+1. I would only suggest trying another model for the analysis

 ---